emesdav/team-separation-of-duties/README.md

 `conda update -n base -c defaults conda`

+some people are likely to run into an issue when running the above command for updating conda.

+A known issue would be `"PackageNotInstalledError: Package is not installed in prefix."` In such case, the below command to update all and not selective appears to be an alternative solution.
+It may appear to be an overkill but works and you need to update all anyway.

+`conda update --all`

 * Create the virtual environment

 Create a conda virtual environment named `internet_forensics` and install the required dependencies by executing the